 in the form of ointment, plaster, medicated wool, etc. for the relief of rheumatism and lumbago.

-• Oral administration of Capsicum may stimulate the gall bladder reflex.
+• Oral administration of cayenne may stimulate the gall bladder reflex.

-• Capsicum either contains a cholagogue, or acts as a powerful stimulus upon the mucous membrane of the
+• Cayenne either contains a cholagogue, or acts as a powerful stimulus upon the mucous membrane of the

 • Cayenne pepper is forgotten therapeutic agent against anorexia, liver congestion, and vascular troubles.